Mos6502DIP/telepy/README.md

 ## v1.5.1

-### Fix issues due to open threads

-Due to current structure, threads are left running when the client informally disconnects (server doesn't disconnect the user).
-THis can lead to lots of resources being uses to keep the thread running.
+### Automatic Updates

+The client will automatically update and also be able to revert to older versions. not older than 1.3.1 due to older version security risks.

+### Bug fix

+Users can set on input for an indefinite amount of time.
+The causes server resources to be used while the client is not engaged.
+This will be fixed with a time-out period set in `server_config.txt`.

 ## v1.5.2

-### Automatic Updates
+### Cookie-like feature

-The client will automatically update and also able to revert to older versions. not older than 1.3.1 due to older version security risks.
+This may be implemented in different ways such as basic cookies but also a session-like feature featured in flask.